 – God is the creator of all things.
 He created all things through His Son Jesus Christ.

-– Man: God created Adam and they enjoyed a Father-Son relationship.
-But Adam gave up this relationship.
-He sinned by choosing to know good and evil, which was the pre-cursor of the Law.
+– Man: God created Adam and gave him everything on earth as a free gift.
+But Adam sinned by choosing to know good and evil, which was the pre-cursor of the Law.
 Adam trusted in human strength and wisdom – trying to be like God.
-Adam’s relationship with God died on the day he sinned.
+Adam’s relationship with God died on the day he disobeyed.
 As a consequence he also died physically – this was the curse of mankind.
-Adam’s sin brought death to all people because everyone sins by trusting in their own righteousness/wisdom.
+Adam’s sin brought death to all people because everyone sins and nobody is perfect like God.

 – Israel: God gave them the Law so that they would know sin.
 The Law (10+603 commandments) blessed or cursed them based on their works.
 Israel was under the curse of the Law.
 The rest of the nations were dead apart from the law without God and without salvation.
-The Law was given to show mankind that they cannot save themselves.
+The Law was given to show mankind the magnitude of our sins in our heart, word, and deed.
 Both Jew and Gentile are equally guilty before God.

 – Jesus Christ is the Son of God who came in the flesh.
-He never sinned but He died on the cross for the sins of the entire world – for Israel and the nations.
-He rose from the dead, ascended to heaven and gave the Holy Spirit to all believers from the day of Pentecost until today.
+He preached the full extent of the Law in the Sermon on the Mount and His many other teachings to Israel to show that they could not save themselves by works.
+Jesus is the only One who never sinned but perfectly kept the Law because He Himself is God.
+He died on the cross for the sins of the entire world – for Israel and the nations.
+He rose from the dead, ascended to heaven.

 – The Bible is a collection of God-breathed scriptures that were canonized by 3rd Century Church leaders.
-The 39 books in the Old Testament are from the Law of Moses and the Prophets of Israel.
-The 27 books of the New Testament describe the 4 Gospels and the Epistles to the Church.
-All scripture was written for our benefit – to bring salvation by personal faith in Jesus Christ.
+The books in the Old Testament are from the Law of Moses and the Prophets of Israel.
+The books of the New Testament describe the 4 Gospels and the Epistles to the Church.
+All scripture was written for our benefit – to give us salvation by personal faith in Jesus Christ.

 – The Ordinances of the Church.
-Water Baptism is the outward act of faith in the death, burial, and resurrection of Christ.
-The Lord’s Supper/Holy Communion is the remembrance and partaking of Christ’s wonderful body and blood through the elements of bread and wine.
-These ordinances are wonderful expressions of faith and not the means to attain salvation.
+Water Baptism is the symbolic act of faith portraying the believer’s union with Christ in His death, burial, and resurrection – it symbolizes the new birth of the believer.
+The Lord’s Supper/Holy Communion is the remembrance and partaking of Christ’s wonderful body and blood through the elements of bread and wine – it symbolizes the constant unbreakable union between Christ and His bride (believers).